 The main takeaway for me, to both Elizabeth’s piece and Jon’s book, is making clear that Google and Facebook are at the heart of today’s personal data extraction industry, and that this industry defines (as well as supports) much of our lives online.

 Our data, and data about us, is the crude that Facebook and Google extract, refine and sell to advertisers.
-This by itself would not be a Bad Thing if it were done with our clearly expressed (rather than implied and checked off) permission, and if we had our own valves to control personal data flows with scale across all the companies we deal Continue reading "How the personal data extraction industry ends"
+This by itself would not be a Bad Thing if it were done with our clearly expressed (rather than merely implied) permission, and if we had our own valves to control personal data flows with scale across all the companies we deal with, rather Continue reading "How the personal data extraction industry ends"

 In The Adpocalypse: What it Means, the great VlogbrotherHank Green issues a humorous lament on the impending demise of online advertising.
 So invest the next 3:54 of your life in watching that video, so you catch all his points and I don’t need to repeat them here.

 Got them?
 Good.

 Every one of Hank’s points are well-argued and make complete sense.
 They are also valid mostly inside the bowels of the Google beast where his video work has thrived for the duration, as well as inside the broadcast model that Google sort-of emulates.
 (That’s the one where “content creators” and “brands” live in some kind of partly-real and partly-imagined symbiosis.)

 While I like and respect what the brothers are trying to do commercially inside the belly of the Google Beast; but I also expect them, and countless other “content creators” to get expelled after Google finishes digesting that market, and Continue reading "Google enters its chrysalis"